SubhadityaMukherjee/py-world/README.md

-# py-world
+# the-world

 - Code to both keep a journal and learn from experts.
-Using multiple libraries.

-- All the code in this repo is my own.
+- All the code in this repo is my own and not copied from any where

-- ALMOST ALL CODES ARE IN PYTHON.
+- Any codes which look alike is unintentional

+- There are codes of python, HTML, api.ai, C++ etc..

+- Please fork instead of downloading.
+Ive put it up in hopes that it would help someone somwhere, but they did take a lot of time and effort and I would appreciate it if you respected that.